rilldata/rill/docs/docs/reference/project-files/rill-yaml.md

   - _**`name`**_ — the mock user's name
   - _**`admin`**_ — whether or not the mock user is an admin

-## Project wide defaults
+## Project-wide defaults

-In `rill.yaml` you can specify project wide defaults that will be applied for all project files within a project.
+In `rill.yaml`, you can specify project-wide defaults that will be applied for all resources within a project.

-The individual project files will inherit any defaults that has been specified in `rill.yaml`.
-If the same property would be set in both `rill.yaml` and a specific project file the local setting in the project file would win.
+Individual resources will inherit any defaults that have been specified in `rill.yaml`.
+If the same property is set in both `rill.yaml` and a specific project file, the local setting in the project file takes precedence.
 See the documentation for each individual project file for available properties.

-The top level property is the project file name in pluralis such as `models`, `dashboards` and `sources`.
+The top level property is the resource type in pluralis, such as `models`, `dashboards` and `sources`.

 Example:
 ```
 title: My project